EN-IH-WDPT-JUN21/MigNeves-Midterm_Project/README.md

 It is also possible to change the properties in the application.properties file to a custom user and database.
 However, the tests properties are defined in each test.

+## Users

+In this banking application there are three types of Users (Admin, AccountHolder and ThirdParty), however, ThirdParty User's do not need to authenticate through the common username and password method.

+### Admin

+The Admin User is responsible for the creation and management of User and Banking accounts.
+When authenticated they have permission to access banking account information as well as change the balance.

+## AccountHolder

+An AccountHolder is a banking client and can own or co-own multiple banking accounts.
+Through this application the AccountHolder can access his accounts' informations as well as process transactions from one of his accounts to another account.

+## ThirdParty

+A ThirdParty can only send or receive money from existing accounts by providing his own unique HashedKey.

 ## Use Case Diagram